VytorCalixto/thoughts/README.md

 * People think **all** the time.
 Thoughts are an unlimited resource.
 Why not share?
 * Great way of reminding things you said/thought a long time ago and totally forgotted.
 Like your keys.
 And other stuff.
 * You can use it like your digital agenda and let EVERYBODY know what you will do and where you will be.
-* Great way to know if you have chances with your crush.
+* Great way to know if you have chances with your crush (and it's way better than asking if you have chances).

 ## F.A.Q.